 Why do the statutes of limitations exist?

 The statute of limitations is a legal process designed to help both plaintiffs and defendants.
 The first goal is to encourage plaintiffs to file their cases on time.
 When you file soon after your injury, the details are likely fresh in your head, and it’s easier to find evidence and documentation.
 This gives you an edge on the case because you can answer any questions asked of you.

 The statute of limitations also protects the defendant by limiting the window that someone has to file a claim against them.
 This way, most people don’t have to worry about someone filing a claim against them five or ten years after an accident by which point they might not have the evidence they need to defend their actions in court.
 For example, most businesses only keep security camera footage for a limited amount of time before they rewrite over those recordings to save on storage costs.

 What is the statute of limitations for New Jersey personal injury cases?

 The statute of limitations for a personal injury case in New Jersey is two years.
 For most injuries, this means that you have two years after your injuries to file a claim.

 If your injury is the result of exposure to a harmful chemical, it can take years for you to realize the damage that’s done to you.
 In this case, it’s not fair to start the statute of limitations at the date the employee was first exposed to the chemicals.
 Instead, the statute of limitations begins when you’re made aware of the damages your injury caused.

-This concept is called the, Discovery Rule, referring to the reasonable amount of time someone should have realized they were injured.
-While the discovery rule means that you might have more time, you shouldn’t wait before speaking to an attorney.
+This concept is called the Discovery Rule, referring to the reasonable amount of time someone should have realized they were injured.
+While the discovery rule means that you might have more time, you shouldn’t wait before speaking to a New Jersey personal injury attorney.
 In some cases, your statute of limitations can be as short as 90 days, and once it passes, you lose your ability to file a personal injury claim.

 What are some exceptions?